openssl/openssl/INSTALL.md

     ...
     )

-If you call `.\Configure` without arguments, it will give you a list of all known targets.
+If you call `./Configure` without arguments, it will give you a list of all known targets.
 Using `grep`, you can lookup the target definition in the Configurations directory.
 For example the "android-x86_64" can be found in Configurations/15-android.conf.